-We tend to underestimate our own power and influence in shaping a better world.
+Yet we tend to underestimate our own power and influence in shaping a better world.
 As a matter of fact, if the challenges we are currently experiencing are a product of past problematic behaviors, then we are also positively shaping the future of the planet with our current mindful decisions and restorative actions.
 That opens an interesting path.
+You understand the scope of the sustainability challenges, from the environmental and social perspective; you notice linkages, relationships and connections.

-Here are some suggestions to consider: What are things you are good at that you aren't incorporating into your sustainability contributions?
+Here are some suggestions to ponder: What are things you are good at that you aren't incorporating into your sustainability contributions?
 Who could benefit and where from your gifts and talents and possibly your passion?
+What do you see as your next frontier of development?